A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Methodology

-The ${\tt mclust}$ package \citep{fraley98} for {\sf R} \citep{R12} implements ten of the 14 GPCM models; all models except those marked $^*$ or $^{**}$ (Table~\ref{table}) are implemented within the EM framework in the {\sf R} package ${\tt mclust}$ \citep{fraley98}. \cite{bensmail95} used Gibbs sampling to carry out Bayesian inference for eight of the MCLUST models.
-Bayesian regularization of some of the MCLUST models was considered by \cite{fraley07}; after assigning a highly dispersed conjugate prior, they replaced the maximum likelihood estimator of the group membership obtained using the EM algorithm by a maximum $a$ $posteriori$ probability (MAP) estimator.
-Note that $\mbox{ MAP} (\hat{z}_{ig}) = 1$ if $\max_g({\hat{z}_{ig}})$ occurs in component $g$ and $\mbox{ MAP }({\hat{z}_{ig}}) = 0 $ otherwise.
-A modified BIC using the maximum \textit{a posteriori} probability was then used for model selection.
-However, here we implement those models and the models denoted by $^{**}$ using variational Bayes approximations; conjugate priors for the models denoted by $^*$ were not available (Table~\ref{table}).
+The ${\tt mclust}$ package \citep{scrucca2016} for {\sf R} \citep{R18} implements 12 of these 14 GPCM models in an EM framework, with the MM framework of \cite{browne14a} used for the other two models (EVE and VVE). \cite{bensmail95} used Gibbs sampling to carry out Bayesian inference for eight of the GPCM models.
+Bayesian regularization of some of the GPCM models has been considered by \cite{fraley07}.
+After assigning a highly dispersed conjugate prior, they replace the maximum likelihood estimator of the group membership obtained using the EM algorithm by a maximum \textit{a~posteriori} probability (MAP) estimator.
+Note that $\text{MAP} (\hat{z}_{ig}) = 1$ if $g=\arg\max_h({\hat{z}_{ih}})$ and $\text{MAP}({\hat{z}_{ig}}) = 0$ otherwise, where $\hat{z}_{ig}$ denotes the \textit{a~posteriori} expected value of $Z_{ig}$ and A modified BIC using the maximum \textit{a posteriori} probability was then used for model selection.
+However, herein we implement 12 of those 14 GPCM models using variational Bayes approximations---conjugate priors are not available for the EVE and VVE models.